 What to Consider When Buying a Property

-Selecting a property to buy is an important decision which should not be made in haste.
-Some of the factors which should be considered are listed below:
+Selecting a property to purchase is an important decision that should not be made in haste.

-Visit the property at different times during the day such as peak hour, middle of the day and at night to experience the variable conditions.
+visit the property at different times during the day such as peak hours, the middle of the day, and at night to experience the variable conditions

 talk to the neighbours if possible, to get a locals perspective

 always seek legal advice when purchasing a property

 Consult with Mark Williams Architects prior to buying and we can help you evaluate the suitability of the property.

 Mark Williams Architects